7 evidence-based principles based on the law and what research tells us works best to support young people.

 Why this Principle matters

-Early planning which involves supportive, personalised discussions about a young person's future can have a profound effect on future life opportunities.
-These discussions can take place at school, at home or with a trusted professional.
+Early planning which involves supportive, personalised discussions about a young person's future can take place at school, at home or with a trusted professional.

 With transition you don’t just leave school and that’s it.
-It has to be a gradual process that’s built up, it can’t just be shoehorned.
+It has to be a gradual process that’s built up, it can’t just be shoehorned

 — Young person